martinkellner/Diploma-thesis/README.md

 ## Progress

-The first presentation about my progress: [pdf](www.st.fmph.uniba.sk/~kellner7/prez/ds.pdf)
+The first presentation about my progress: <a href="www.st.fmph.uniba.sk/~kellner7/prez/ds.pdf">pdf</a>